Skip to main content

 There are two solutions to this.

-One is to make sure that all files you need to load are in your site's static files, rather than media.
-(The static files are served from the same domain as the application itself, so browsers will be able to load files using JavaScript without complaint).
+One is to make sure that all files you need to load are in your site's static or public files, rather than media, depending on the technology you are using.
+(The static/public files are served from the same domain as the application itself, so browsers will be able to load files using JavaScript without complaint).

 This has the advantage of not running into the possibility of using JavaScript to load user-submitted material (which could include material uploaded by untrusted users).